Dickinson-COMP-491-492/website/docs/07-gitActivity.md

 To clone your origin repository:

-1. From the `github-issues-sec1/sec2` repository click the green "Code" button.
+1. From the `github-issues-sec1` or `sec2` repository click the green "Code" button.
 1. Make sure that the URL shown has your GitHub user name in it.
 1. Click the little clipboard icon to copy your Origin Repository URL.
    * There are several different options here, but we want the URL corresponding to the "HTTPS" method, which is usually the default.